MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/silverfort-integration.md

   - Cloud Application Administrator
   - Application Administrator
   - Service Principal Owner
-- The Silverfort Microsoft Entra Adapter application in the Microsoft Entra gallery is pre-configured to support SSO.
+- The Silverfort Microsoft Entra Adapter application in the Microsoft Entra gallery is preconfigured to support SSO.
 From the gallery, add the Silverfort Microsoft Entra Adapter to your tenant as an Enterprise application.

 ## Configure Silverfort and create a policy

 1. From a browser, sign in to the Silverfort admin console.
-2. In the main menu, navigate to **Settings** and then scroll to **Entra ID Bridge Connector** in the General section.
+2. In the main menu, navigate to **Settings** and then scroll to **Microsoft Entra ID Bridge Connector** in the General section.
 3. Confirm your tenant ID, and then select **Authorize**.
 4. Select **Save Changes**.
 5. On the **Permissions requested** dialog, select **Accept**.